The phenomenon of human psyche

 NDE

-The psychic experience of the conscious Ego
+The experience of the psyche by the conscious Ego

-The tuning of psychic experiences
+The tuning of the psyche's experiences

 Manifestations of the psyche in the animal world

 Recent research on the behavior of higher mammals in their natural ecosystems leaves no doubt about the parallelism between their manifestations and the dynamics of the primary instincts that we can recognize in ourselves.
 Like any animal, we too need to nourish ourselves, and therefore we know and feel the stimulus of hunger and the satisfaction of satiety.
-We also feel the need to reproduce ourselves, or at least to have sexual relations, and therefore we go in search of the partner in competition with our fellow men and women, and we feel forms of fulfillment, satisfaction and happiness when our research is successful.
+We also feel the need to reproduce ourselves, or at least to have sexual intercourses, and therefore we go in search of the partner in competition with our fellow men and women, and we feel forms of fulfillment, satisfaction and happiness when our research is successful.
 In the animal world too, mothers, and sometimes both parents, take care of their offspring, until they no longer feel the need to do so.
 Finally, even among animals, within the same species and the same herd, there is overpowering, violence and killing.
-This does not mean that there is a complete identity of behavior between humans and animals, but simply that, just as we are able to recognize in ourselves and our fellows the presence of conscious psychic contents associated with the instinctual drives closest to those of the animal world, it is very probable that similar psychic contents are present (and conscious) in animals too.
-In other words, just as the brains of a monkey, a horse or a cat have an anatomical, physiological and organizational complexity (from the point of view of the functioning of neural networks) more or less similar to that of the human brain, it is legitimate to suppose that even the psyche can manifest itself in these animals with a certain conscious complexity, at least up to a certain level.
+This does not mean that there is a complete identity of behavior between humans and animals, but simply that, just as we are able to recognize in ourselves and our fellows the presence of conscious contents associated with instinctual drives closest to those of the animal world, it is very probable that similar contents of the psyche are present (and conscious) in animals too.
+In other words, just as the brains of a monkey, a horse or a cat have an anatomical, physiological and organizational complexity (from the point of view of the functioning of neural networks) partly more or less similar to that of human brain, it is legitimate to suppose that even the psyche can manifest itself in these animals with a certain conscious complexity, at least up to a certain level.

 Differences between human and animal psyche